Yaita: Geography

 Yaita is located in north-central Tochigi Prefecture in the foothills of the Nasu region.
 The area is well watered, with numerous springs and rivers.
-The city spreads to the southern foot of Mt.
-Takahara.
+The city spreads to the southern foot of Mount Takahara.
 The northern mountains and forest areas include the Tochigi Prefectural Forest, Happo Natural Recreation Forest, and are an important watershed and source of spring water.
 The southern part of the city is composed of a plain that is the northernmost extension of the Kanto plain.
 The urban center is about 130 kilometers north of the Tokyo metropolis and 30 kilometers north of the prefectural capital at Utsunomiya.